Jose Israel Rodriguez

 Solving parameterized polynomial system with decomposable projections.
 (2017) We exploit the structure of decomposable projections in problems from statistics, kinematics, and benchmark problems in computational algebra.
 (Accepted for presentation at MEGA 2017 and Code).

 Bertini for Macaulay2.
 (2015) Numerical algebraic geometry is the field of computational mathematics concerning the numerical solution of polynomial systems of equations.
 Bertini, a popular software package for computational applications of this field, includes implementations of a variety of algorithms based on polynomial homotopy continuation.
 The Macaulay2 package Bertini.m2 provides an interface to Bertini.

 Multiprojective witness sets and a trace test.
 (Accepted 2019) We generalize regeneration, the trace test, and numerical irreducible decomposition to the multiprojective case.
 Applications include Alt's problem and tensor decomposition.

 Solving the likelihood equations to compute Euler obstruction functions.
-Accepted to the ICMS proceedings (2018) This paper describes a Macaulay2 package and algorithms to compute Euler obstructions using maximum likelihood degrees that are determined by solving likelihood equations.
+Mathematical Software - ICMS 2018, Proceedings volume 10931 of Lecture Notes in Computer Science.
+Springer, pages 405--413, 2018.
+This paper describes a Macaulay2 package and algorithms to compute Euler obstructions using maximum likelihood degrees that are determined by solving likelihood equations.